dfinity/portal/docs/developer-docs/integrations/ledger/index.md

 The ledger canister is initialized using administrative operations that are internal to the Internet Computer.
 As part of the initialization process, the canister is created with the set of accounts and associated ICP token balances.

-:::note Why does the ledger use Account IDs and not just Principal IDs?
+:::info Why does the ledger use Account IDs and not just Principal IDs?

 The main reason for introducing accounts was to allow a principal to control multiple accounts.
 While this could be abstracted away for a user by a the wallet software, this is not possible for canisters.
 :::